Why internet in apartment complexes so bad is a complicated question so here are some explanations.

 Internet Speeds – Pillar 1

 Calculating Internet speeds are often misunderstood by consumers.
 The industry has done a fabulous job of masking what’s important in achieving true speeds and a pure Internet experience.
+But why is interest in apartment complexes so bad?

 A) Internet Speeds: Bad news!
 Buying more Mbps (Megabits per Second) seemed the answer to faster Internet speeds but that’s not exactly true.
 Purchasing more Mbps buys capacity not speed.
 Speed, how we comprehend it, is perceived in distance; like with miles per hour (MPH).
 Contrary to most beliefs, Internet speed is more accurately expressed as latency.
 Lower the latency, increase webpage load times.
 Isn’t that what we are looking for?